reimagined/resolve/docs/api/middleware.md

 | req        | Stores data that describes the currently processed HTTP request. |
 | res        | Contains the function used to configure the server's response.       |

-Both `req` and `res` fields are included only if the command arrives from a client.
+Both `req` and `res` fields are included only if the client sends the command.
 If the command is generated on the server (for example, by a saga or API handler), these fields are omitted.

 ## Read Model Projection Middleware